 The wellies and Ray-Bans of the summer festival season are well gone.
-Dark nights, warm coats and fur-lined boots are here to stay, it’s winter, yay!
+Dark nights, warm coats and fur-lined boots are here to stay.
+It’s winter, yay!

-I love seeing the shops put the Christmas decorations up too early and watching everyone moan about it, I love seeing the shoddy Christmas lights on Oxford Street and the new fashions in the windows begging me to buy them.
+I love seeing the shops put the Christmas decorations up too early and hearing everyone moan about it.
+I love seeing the shoddy Christmas lights on Oxford Street and the new fashions in the windows begging me to buy them.

 The Bloomsbury Festival is a free creative explosion of performance, art, music and storytelling right in the centre of London.

-Diwali on the Square, 3 November
+4. Diwali on the Square

 Diwali on the Square in Trafalgar Square is celebrated by people of all nationalities, races and religions.
 It’s a free tribute to the festival of lights in India and attempts to creates a magical world of joy and festivity.